scrawlon/scrawlon.github.io/_drafts/2015-09-20-add-more-social-media-options-to-wordpress-divi-theme.md

 ---
 The first step in extending the Divi social media options, is to override the existing function for the Divi epanel.
 That function is *et_load_core_options*, located in 'Divi/epanel/custom_functions.php'.
 That purpose of that function is to require another file 'Divi/epanel/options_divi.php'.

-While it is possible to edit that file directly, it is highly recommended that you create a child theme and use your functions.php file to extend the parent theme's functions ([learn more about child theme's here][1]).
+While it is possible to edit that file directly, it is highly recommended that you create a child theme and make your edits there ([learn more about child theme's here][1]).

 Add the following to your child theme's functions.php: